 - While bread is toasting, combine sugar and eggs in a large mixing bowl, stirring until well-combined.

-- Drain 1/4 cup of the heavy syrup from the can of pineapple and discard (you can drain more juice if you want the dressing to be less moist).
-Add remaining pineapple and syrup to the egg and sugar mixture, stirring well to combine.
+- Drain out 1/4 cup of the heavy syrup from the can of pineapple and discard (you can drain more juice if you want the dressing to be less moist).
+Add remaining pineapple and syrup from the can to the egg and sugar mixture, stirring well to combine.

 - When bread has toasted, remove from oven and drizzle butter over the bread, tossing to combine.